 The UC Davis CalTeach/Mathematics & Science Teaching Program (MAST), 530-754-1056, provides students with opportunities to explore careers in mathematics and science education.
 For complete information, see Mathematics & Science Teaching Program (CalTeach/MAST).

 Undergraduate Research Center

-The Undergraduate Research Center, 530-752-3390, serves as central hub to inspire and facilitate UC Davis undergraduates to engage in faculty-sponsored undergraduate research, scholarship, design and creative activities.
+The Undergraduate Research Center, 530-752-3390, serves as the campus hub to inspire and facilitate all UC Davis undergraduates to engage in faculty-sponsored research, scholarship, design and creative activities, and also coordinates various awards, programs and funding opportunities.
 For complete information, see Undergraduate Research Center.

 UC Washington Program

 The University of California hosts a system-wide academic internship and residential program for undergraduate students attending from each of the UC campuses.
 The programs provide undergraduates an opportunity to enrich their education while in residence for one quarter in the nation's capital.
 Students also have unparalleled access to a wide range of internship opportunities.
 For complete information, see UC Washington Program, 530-754-5718.